Breaking News | Court throws out Maina’s adjournment plea

+Former chairman of the Pension Reform Task Team (PRTT), Abdulrasheed Maina, reacts before Justice Okon Abang of the Federal High Court in Abuja, ordered his remand at Kuje Correctional Centre pending the conclusion of his ongoing money laundering trial, on Friday (4/12/20).
+At the resumed trial on Friday, the counsel representing Maina, Adaji Abel formally withdrew and the counsel engaged by Mr Maina asked for a short adjournment to enable him to study the facts of the case, which the judge granted and adjourned the case to the 8th of December for a continuation of trial.
+06770/4/12/2020/BJO/NAN

-A Federal High Court in Abuja, on Tuesday, rejected another request by Abdulrasheed Maina, former Chairman of the defunct Pension Reform Task Team (PRTT), for an adjournment to prepare for his defence.
+A Federal High Court in Abuja on Tuesday rejected another request by Abdulrasheed Maina, former Chairman of the defunct Pension Reformed Task Team (PRTT), for an adjournment to prepare for his defence.

-Justice Okon Abang, in a ruling, said though the decision to grant the application was at the court’s discretion, such a plea was a ploy to waste the judicial time of the court.
+Justice Okon Abang, in a ruling, said though the decision to grant the application was at court’s discretion, such plea was a ploy to waste the judicial time of the court.

-The News Agency of Nigeria (NAN) reports that Mr Maina had, through his counsel, Abel Adaji, on December 4, asked the court for a short adjournment to allow him get a brief from his client to enable him do the needful, and Justice Abang adjourned the trial continuation for today, Tuesday.
+The News Agency of Nigeria (NAN) reports that Maina had, through his counsel, Abel Adaji, on Dec.
+4, prayed the court for a short adjournment to allow him get a brief from his client to enable him do the needful, and Justice Abang adjourned the trial continuation for today.

-At the resumed hearing, the Economic and Financial Crimes Commission, EFCC’s lawyer, Farouk Abdullah, informed the court that the matter was slated for continuation of the evidence of the ninth prosecution witness (PW9), Rouqquaya Ibrahim, who is an EFCC investigator, in the case.
+At the resumed hearing, the Economics and Financial Crimes Commission (EFCC)’s lawyer, Farouk Abdullah, informed the court that the matter was slated for continuation of the evidence of the ninth prosecution witness (PW9), Rouqquaya Ibrahim, who is an EFCC investigator, in the case.

-However, Anayo Adibe, who represented Mr Maina as counsel at the sitting, objected to the call for trial continuation, on the grounds that the legal team was just taking over the case and needed adequate time to prepare.
+However, Anayo Adibe, who represented Maina as counsel at the sitting, objected to the call for trial continuation on the grounds that the legal team was just taking over the case and needed adequate time to prepare.

 He said though they applied for the court record, in a letter to the court registry, they were yet to get it.

-However, the judge said the last counsel did not apply for the court record, said he only applied for a short date in order to be briefed by Mr Maina.
+However, the judge, who corrected him that the last counsel did not apply for the court record, said he only applied for a short date in order to be briefed by Maina.

-Mr Adibe then explained that at the next working day after the adjournment, “we did the needful.”
+Adibe then explained that the next working day after the adjournment, “we did the needful.”

 “We apply to the registry of this honourable court for the record of proceedings as at the last date to be made available,” he said.